numpy/numpy/doc/source/reference/random/extending.rst

 Extending
 =========
-The BitGenerators have been designed to be extendable using standard tools for high-performance Python -- numba and Cython.
+The BitGenerators have been designed to be extendable using standard tools for high-performance Python -- Numba and Cython.
 The `~Generator` object can also be used with user-provided BitGenerators as long as these export a small set of required functions.